A gift to Dallas

 The parade grew quickly.
 In 1993, international retailer Neiman Marcus signed on as the title sponsor.
 In 2008, after 15 years, Neiman Marcus retired as the title sponsor of the parade.
 Their wonderful partnership and support of the parade over the years helped drive this Christmas parade to the level it is today.

-The Dallas Holiday Parade regularly draws crowds of more than 450,000.
+The Dallas Holiday Parade is the City’s largest one-day, outdoor event.
 More than 350 television stations in 159 markets have syndicated the parade.
 It has become a holiday tradition for thousands of families throughout North Texas and coast to coast.

-Together with Cassie Collins, past parade director, and many of the committee members and parade volunteers, HTEDance and Spirit Group has ensured this time-honored tradition will once again march through the streets of Downtown Dallas on Saturday, December 2!
+Together with Cassie Collins, parade director, and many of the committee members and parade volunteers, HTEDance and Spirit Group has ensured this time-honored tradition will continue its march through the streets of Downtown Dallas each December.